The most common question we get from new Rindle users is...

 A QA engineer needs to know when to test a certain feature that's been developed.

 You have a step in your workflow that requires a copy editor to review a piece, like a blog post.

 A creative director or art director needs to have their eyes on the design before it goes out to the client.

 Before tasks are considered complete, a manager must review and approve the task.

 How often do you find yourself going into your PM tool and doing the same thing, over and over again?
-Countless clicks that seem to repeat and ever familiar pattern.
+Countless clicks that seem to repeat an ever-familiar pattern.
 Rindle automations help save those valuable clicks, and ultimately a ton of your time.

 Here are some examples:

-- When you forward and email into the Customer Feedback board, add the Customer Feedback tag, notify Jane that feedback has been submitted, and post a message to the Customer Success channel in Slack.
+When you forward an email into the Customer Feedback board, add the Customer Feedback tag, notify Jane that feedback has been submitted, and post a message to the Customer Success channel in Slack.

 Learn how to create Automations